Virtual College @ North Seattle Community College

 1. Can you create, save and manage files on your computer?

-If you hesitated to answer YES to the Learning Style Considerations, you may find the distance learning environment, whether online or videocassette-based, more challenging.
+If you hesitated to answer YES to the Learning Style Considerations, you may find the e-Learning environment, whether online or media-based, more challenging.
 Most of our online courses make use of a classroom discussion room which allows interaction between students and instructors as well as among students.
 However, online based interaction can be less satisfying than face-to-face communication for some learners.
 The online classroom requires you to structure your own schedule, balancing your time around the assignments/requirements of the class.
-Without the need to show up in a particular place at a designated time each week, some learners find it all too easy to put work off until the last minute.
+Without the need to show up in a particular place at a designated time each week, some learners find it all too easy to put homework off until the last minute.
 Much of the material covered in a typical online class will require you to learn from reading.
-This may include textbooks, Internet-based materials and written "lectures" or notes from your instructor.
+This may include textbooks, Internet-based materials, media technology such as Camtasia video's, Powerpoints or Podcasts as well as written "lectures" or notes from your instructor.
+It is also important to understand that your instructor may utilize other web technologies such as a blog or wiki so being familiar with these technologies may be helpful.

 Please go to the following site for information about your learning style.
 This will help you in determining your learning style and how you can adapt it to your online courses.